 should be placed before the technique name.
 Each level increases the technique's damage rating by +0.5.
 You must be training with a master

 to level up a fundamental.
 You may level up a total of six fundamentals.

 Each action spent charging a fundamental ki attack will increase ki usage by 1% and increase damage rating by +0.5.

 Each character starts with five advanced technique slots.
 Advanced techniques are the moves that your character should be best known for in battle.
 Each

 advanced technique may only be used three times per battle.
+If you use two or more advanced/finisher techniques in the same post, you will become Exhausted.
 When firing an advanced ki attack, your power level will be temporarily boosted by the % of ki used with an additional 2% added for each damage level (total boost capped at +40% your max pl).
 You may

 also level up two advanced